 - Opportunity to mentor and train motivated students

-- Partner with Bristol to help align academic learning with the skills needed in the workplace
+- Partner with Bristol to help align academic learning with the skills needed in the

 Interns from Bristol meet the following pre-qualifications: